addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

      -
         + $0.00 per hour per EIP that is associated to a running Instance
         + $0.05 per hour per EIP that is NOT associated to a running Instance
-     - During this exercise there will be short periods of time where the EIP we create will not be associated with an running Instance, so you might incur a small charge.
+     - During this exercise there will be short periods of time where an EIP is not associated with an running Instance, so you might incur a very small charge.
    * - Elastic IPs
-     - $0.05 per hour per EIP that is NOT associated to a running instance
-     - tbd
-   * - Elastic IPs
+     -
-     - $0.00 per Elastic IP address remap for the first 100 remaps per month.
+        + $0.00 per EIP address remap for the first 100 remaps per month.
-     - tbd
+        + $0.10 per EIP address remap for additional remaps over 100 per month
+     - During this exercise we will remap an EIP a couple of times.

 Create a Key Pair